Is the Premier League now the Super League?

 Barcelona are broke.
 Real Madrid are toiling.
 Serie A has taken a hit.
-Most of Germany and France, with the exception of Bayern and Paris Saint-Germain, are redrawing their budgets.
-Everywhere you look, football’s immediate future is being shaped by the coronavirus.
+Most of Germany and France, with the exception of Bayern Munich and Paris Saint-Germain, are redrawing their budgets.
+Everywhere you look, football’s immediate future, which looked like being shaped by the Super League, is instead being shaped by the coronavirus once again.

 And yet, the juggernaut that is the Premier League bounds on regardless.